-In conclusion, AD patients in Germany do not seem to be more likely to have unhealthy lifestyles and CVRFs which together with methodological differences might partly explain the weaker associations with cardiovascular endpoints as compared to US and Asian studies.
-Further, the "dose-response" relationship suggests that the increased inflammatory status of (severe) AD patients with high circulating levels of inflammatory molecules such as interleukins and extracellular matrix proteins (Kou et al., 2014, Tamagawa-Mineoka et al., 2014, Yamanaka et al., 2014) and/or immunosuppressive treatments may also influence the risk.
+In conclusion, patients with AD in Germany do not seem to be more likely to have unhealthy lifestyles and CVRFs that together with methodological differences might partly explain the weaker associations with cardiovascular endpoints as compared with US and Asian studies.
+Furthermore, the "doseresponse" relationship suggests that the increased inflammatory status of patients with (severe) AD with high circulating levels of inflammatory molecules such as interleukins and extracellular matrix proteins (Kou et al., 2014; Tamagawa-Mineoka et al., 2014; Yamanaka et al., 2014) and/or immunosuppressive treatments may also influence the risk.